giang-nguyentbk/utils-framework/README.md

 // To implement Active Object we need Event Loop APIs, so pending for now after AO APIs have been done.
 Will continue after Event Loop APIs are ready to use.

+// But to implement Event Loop we need Thread Local Linux APIs, so will be back to Event Loop implementation after Thread Local Linux APIs are ready to use.

 ## Event Loop